astrolabsoftware/spark-kernel-nersc/README.md

 # Apache Spark kernel for Cori@NERSC

-## Create a kernel

-Create custom jupyter kernels for using pyspark notebooks at NERSC.
+## The kernels

-Log on Cori@NERSC, and run the script makekernel.py to create a kernel
+Log on Cori@NERSC, and run the script makekernel.py to create a Jupyter kernel for using pyspark in notebooks at NERSC:

 ```
 $ python makekernel.py --help